The LatAm funding boom continues as Kaszek raises $1B across a duo of funds – TechCrunch

-Long before SoftBank launched its $2 billion Innovation Fund in Latin America, and before Andreessen Horowitz began actively investing in the region, Sao Paulo-based Kaszek has been putting money into promising startups since 2011, helping spawn nine unicorns along the way.
+Long before SoftBank launched its $2 billion Innovation Fund in Latin America, and before Andreessen Horowitz began actively investing in the region, São Paulo-based Kaszek has been putting money into promising startups, helping spawn nine unicorns along the way.

 And now, the early-stage VC firm is announcing its largest fund closures to date: Kaszek Ventures V, a $475 million early-stage fund, believed to be the largest vehicle of its kind ever raised in the region, and Kaszek Ventures Opportunity II, a $525 million for later-stage investments.

-Over the years, Kaszek has backed 91 companies, which the firm says collectively have raised over $10 billion in capital.
+Since 2011, Kaszek has backed 91 companies, which the firm says collectively have raised more than $10 billion in capital.

 MercadoLibre co-founder Hernán Kazah and the company’s ex-CFO, Nicolas Szekasy, founded Kaszek a decade ago after leaving LatAm’s answer to Amazon.
-Fun fact: the firm’s name comes from a combination of their two last names: Ka-Szek.
-Rounding out the team are Nicolas Berman, former VP at MercadoLibre, Santiago Fossatti, Andy Young and Mariana Donangelo.
+Fun fact: The firm’s name comes from a combination of their two last names: Ka-Szek.
+Rounding out the team are Nicolas Berman (former VP at MercadoLibre), Santiago Fossatti, Andy Young and Mariana Donangelo.

 Kaszek founded its first fund in 2011, raising $95 million, an impressive sum at that time.
 Funds II and III closed in 2014 and 2017, raising $135 million and $200 million, respectively.
 By 2019, Kaszek had closed on its fourth fund, raising $375 million and its first Opportunity Fund, reserving $225 million for later-stage investing in existing portfolio companies.